commonpike/fairpost/docs/NewPlatform.md

 Your platform is constructed with a User, `FooBar.user`.
-All configuration, including 'global' configuration from Fairpost, is set on (and can be overriden by) the user.
+All configuration, including 'global' configuration from Fairpost, is set on (and some can be overridden by) the user.
-The user has two stores, `settings` and `auth`.
+The user has three stores, `app`, `settings` and `auth`.
 Depending on the users configuration, these may be stored in different places.
 If a storage uses `.env`, it is read-only.